ONE National Gay & Lesbian Archives: Collections

-The collections at ONE Archives are primarily national in scope, with special focus on LGBT histories in the Los Angeles region.
+The collections at ONE Archives are primarily national in scope, with special focus on LGBTQ histories in the Los Angeles region.
 The archives also include a number of international materials, such as archival records and rare publications.

 Archival collections

 ONE houses over 600 archival collections of personal papers from activists, artists and ordinary citizens, as well as records from LGBTQ political, social, educational and cultural organizations.
 The collections include a wide array of materials such as manuscripts, photographs, letters, graphics, and other historically significant materials.

 Important archival collections of note include:

 Books and periodicals

 ONE's main library collection comprises over 33,000 volumes of books and monographs; as well as over 13,000 titles of periodicals, such as magazines, newspapers, and newsletters.
-From issues of the earliest American LGBT publications to the most recent LGBT titles, the collection includes many rare and unusual titles, some of which may be the only copies in existence.
+From issues of the earliest American LGBTQ publications to the most recent LGBTQ titles, the collection includes many rare and unusual titles, some of which may be the only copies in existence.
 The library also includes foreign publications in more than 40 different languages.